oconnecp/taskbask-space/README.md

 I originally had the idea of having custom statuses for each project but had to cut that due to scope creep.
 It's definitely nice to have so that a project can be more customizeable.

+I would definitely implement storybook to help prototype my project.
+I was missing it on this go around

+I would implement Styled to better create cleaner components with readable styling.
+The styling is not industry standard but I was pressed for time.

+I would create a more robust modal system or find one I liked off the shelf

+we desperately need more linting rules

+we should implement versioning

+clean up the user selector tech debt